 Where To Stay in Cuenca For Backpackers

 As far as cities go, Cuenca might be one of the most backpacker-friendly that I have ever been to.
-There are a number of hostels all over Cuenca, but unlike Montañita and Baños, they are pretty spread out so it doesn’t feel like just a backpacker town.
+There are a number of hostels all over Cuenca, but unlike Montañita or Baños, they are pretty spread out so it doesn’t feel like just a backpacker town.
 Despite being one of the largest cities in Ecuador, Cuenca is very budget-friendly.
 That goes for accommodation, too.

 The Best Things To Do in Cuenca, Ecuador